chaosct/ofxPython/README.md

 ------------
 This has been designed for OF v0.8.4.
 I don't have a way of creating per-version bindings, but you can try to generate them using swig (see next section).

-I've generated the bindings and tested on Linux64 and windows.
+I've generated the bindings and tested them on Linux64, OSX and Windows.

 Re-generating the bindings
 --------------------------